john-james-ai/BreastCancerDetection/jbook/_build/html/_sources/content/01_eda/01_data_prep.md

 ---
 # Data Preparation

 In the prior section, we obtained the CBIS-DDSM data from [The Cancer Imaging Archive](https://wiki.cancerimagingarchive.net/pages/image_viewpage.action?pageId=22516629) (TCIA).
-This brief section aims to convert the data to a form suitable for exploratory data analyses.
-Once complete, we'll have the following four datasets for subsequent phase analysis:
+This brief section aims to convert the data to a form well suited for exploratory data analyses.

 | # | Dataset              | Description                                                                  |
 | - | -------------------- | ---------------------------------------------------------------------------- |